yassine-AO/FaceRecognition_DeepLearning_ONNX/README.md

-# 🧠 📸 Face Recognition System using ArcFace and ONNX
+# 🧠 Deep Learning Face Recognition with ArcFace and ONNX

 ## Overview